 Each year the Digital Leaders Programme has included a Lecture, given by a leading technologist on an important issue of our time.
-Previously held in London, this year the Annual Lecture is moving out of London as part of Digital Leaders Week to Leeds.
+Previously held in London, this year the Annual Lecture moved out of London as part of Digital Leaders Week to Leeds.

-As a self-professed non-expert on AI, businessman, civil servant and technologist Rob Wilmot will – from an informed, layman’s perspective – share his thoughts and observations on the opportunities and threats that AI brings to all our lives.
-In this lecture, Rob will explore the potential immediate and future impacts on society of the rise of AI.
-From self-driving cars that, in the moments before an impending accident, decide who lives and dies, to medical bots that help extend human life via machine learning, Rob will guide us through the rapidly accelerating breakthroughs in AI and the ethical challenges that its practical applications face us with.
+As a self-professed non-expert on AI, businessman, civil servant and technologist Rob Wilmot – from an informed, layman’s perspective – shared his thoughts and observations on the opportunities and threats that AI brings to all our lives.
+In this lecture, Rob explored the potential immediate and future impacts on society of the rise of AI.
+From self-driving cars that, in the moments before an impending accident, decide who lives and dies, to medical bots that help extend human life via machine learning, Rob guided us through the rapidly accelerating breakthroughs in AI and the ethical challenges that its practical applications face us with.

 Rob has had an unusual and diverse career.
 In 1998 he was one of the three founding executives of Freeserve, launched by the retailer Dixon.
 Freeserve became the UK’s largest ISP in just three months and floated on the London Stock Exchanged after only nine months with a market cap of £1.6 billion – entering the FTSE 100 and peaking at a market cap of £9 billion.
 At the age of 29, Rob found himself one of the youngest ever executive officers of a FTSE 100 company.
 Dixons sold Freeserve to France Telecom for £1.6 billion in 2001, when Rob exited the company.
 Since then he’s founded and invested in a number of businesses.
 He is currently CEO of his most recent venture, Crowdicity.
 With offices in London, Nottingham and Sydney, Crowdicity provides an award winning idea management platform that allows organisations to bring individuals together online to source, refine and select ideas, insights and opinions from employees, partners and consumers.